 If your university doesn't offer the type of degree you're interested in, you may be able to customize your learning through interdisciplinary studies.
 For example, if you want to study music management at a school that doesn't offer this specific type of degree, you may be able to combine business management and music courses to prepare for work in this field.

 You may choose an interdisciplinary studies degree if you cannot decide on a major or enjoy the flexibility and range of courses you can study through this degree.
 In both cases, the coursework you take to earn the degree may feel more flexible than what you might study in a traditional major.

 Depending on the coursework offered by the school you choose to attend, you can typically explore various topics and disciplines that can help you develop a broader perspective valued by future employers.

-One of the main pros of majoring in interdisciplinary studies is the variety of perspectives, knowledge bases, and ideas you are exposed to.
+When you work toward an interdisciplinary studies degree, you'll likely gain a variety of perspectives, knowledge bases, and ideas.
 You may also have greater flexibility in customizing your degree studies to meet your needs and goals.
 Not only do you have more say in choosing the courses you want, but you may also have opportunities to explore your passions through a senior project or internship.

 Consider this summary of the potential pros and cons of an interdisciplinary studies degree when deciding what is best for your career goals:

 |Flexibility to customize your coursework to suit your interests||Limited options for choosing your coursework available in some schools|